AbeeraTahir/crypto-trackr/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project:

+- Create a `.env` file in the root of the project.
+- Inside that `.env` file, create a variable named `VITE_API_KEY` and assign your RapidAPI key to it.
+Then create a variable named `VITE_API_HOST` and assign your RapidAPI host to it.
+- Run the following command to see the website:

 ```sh
   npm run dev